shrey920/MultivariateTimeSeriesForecasting/README.md

 The code needs a gpu environment for fast execution for datasets of elecrticity, solar and traffic.

-Upload the the file MultivariateTimeSeriesForecasting(colab_version).ipynb on a new cuda10 enabled colab project.
+Upload the file MultivariateTimeSeriesForecasting(colab_version).ipynb on a new cuda10 enabled colab project.
 Add this [link](https://drive.google.com/open?id=1OHtGDWiBhkeFqU6sar6Op7pyykkVhgUo) to your drive for retrieving the datasets.